 At Fort Bend Dental, your oral health is our priority.
-We are focused on providing exceptional preventive care at our offices in Richmond and Missouri City, TX.
+We are focused on providing exceptional preventive care at our offices in Missouri City, Richmond, and Rosenberg, TX.
 Our doctors will provide appropriate periodontal care at the first indications of periodontal disease.
 Patients suffering from mild to moderate gum disease often benefit from scaling and root planing.
 During this non-invasive treatment, we can remove bacteria from deep below the gum line and smooth the tooth roots to prevent further bacteria from accumulating.
 This procedure involves minimal discomfort and virtually no recovery time.

 Cleaning teeth below the gumline can resolve periodontal disease.